 This includes a lump sum payment and monthly benefits, with additional assistance for surviving spouses looking to re-enter the workforce.
-On top of that, funeral expenses, and counseling services for survivors, which may also be covered.
+On top of that, funeral expenses, and counseling services for survivors, may also be covered.

 NOTE: The Office of the Worker Adviser (OWA) offers special assistance to the families of workers who died under traumatic work-related incidents, through the Fatalities and Immediate Response (FAIR) partnership.

 To file a WSIB claim, you must be working at a job that is covered by workplace insurance.
 Additionally, to ensure you receive WSIB benefits for a work-related injury/disease a claim must be filed as soon as possible or no later than six months from the date of the accident or diagnosis.